 The drive to Ephesus was about 3 hours.
 Ephesus is a site of an ancient city.
 We decided to get an audio guide.
 On the shop, there was a paper with nine languages mentioned on it.
 KJ goes to the attendant "Do you speak nine languages?"
 "No, Audio guide nine languages!"
 "Oh, I thought we could talk to you in nine languages" - ok, that would have been interesting.
 Another shop selling clothes and watches proudly displayed "Genuine Fake Items" - salesmanship meets truthfulness.
 Its another item that A kept insisting it should have been "Fake Genuine Items" instead - go figure.

 We finished at around 5 and headed for the Pumacuk beach - nice place, but not much of a crowd.
 Checked out a couple of camping places to see if they'd rent a tent for the beach, but didn't find takers (i.e. givers) - a guy running a restaurant offered us his tent, but it just seemed a bit dirty so we decided not to take it.
-Just as well, after a while, we saw three dogs playing inside!

 I had just had enough of A and KJ not wanting to have lunches and dinners, so we decided to go to a restaurant and landed at one called Jimmy's Place.
 Great guy, very helpful, speaks english, and has great food!
 We also had a few games of backgammon - midway through the last one, A insisted that I should resign, and then the tables turned - this game has some ability to swing.